Gateway Boys Academy

 Engaging academics in a structured environment is often easier for most, and it helps young men see a brighter future in terms of applying to college.
 Challenging a young man while his thoughts are big and his future is open is a wonderful part of what we do at Gateway.

 Participation in athletics is strongly encouraged at Gateway.
 Sports teach teamwork and camaraderie.
 These are invaluable interpersonal skills for a world absorbed by computers and gadgets.
-Knowing how to work with others is a critical skill taught by our military school.
+Knowing how to work with others is a critical skill taught by our boys school.

 Gateway is not the simple path.
-For faculty, staff and cadets, a military school environment is hard work.
+For faculty, staff and cadets, a boys school environment is hard work.
 In the classroom, on the parade field and with the teams, the Gateway family strives for the betterment of each student, and the restoration of the family.

 Over 1,000 boys from every state in America, and some international students, have attended Gateway.
-During their first 4-5 months, boys practice the disciplines of a military-style regiment in the boot camp atmosphere of Jacob Platoon.
-Drill instructors lead them in daily physical training and military school drill exercises.
+During their first 4-5 months, boys practice the disciplines of a disciplined regiment in the boot camp atmosphere of Jacob Platoon.
+Drill instructors lead them in daily physical training and boys school drill exercises.
 Household and farm chores are also part of each cadet’s daily routine.
 Earning their rank advancements through weekly evaluations and academic hours completed, cadets move from E-1 “Private” to E-8 “Master Sergeant.”
 When they enter Isaac Platoon, they are eligible to travel with ministry teams and sports events away from the campus.

 Every Friday afternoon, all cadets receive applause for advancements in academics as well as rank.
 On monthly parent visit events, our Color Guard drill and ceremony present a spectacular marching and rifle team exhibition.